japaneseTemmie/MusicBot.py-2.0/README.md

 - Multi-website support, with **YouTube** (video or playlist*), **Newgrounds**, **SoundCloud** and **Bandcamp**.
 - 40+ music commands and 15+ moderation commands.
 - Guild and voice channel auto-cleanup logic.
+- Sharding support.
 - Extendable with custom modules.
 - Easily self-hostable.

 _*Playlist support may depend on command._

 # Quick start guide
-- Go through the full guide below if you're inexperienced with setting up Discord bots.
+- Go through the [full guide](#full-bot-setup-guide) if you're inexperienced with setting up Discord bots.

   Otherwise, here are the core commands for basic setup on UNIX-like systems with git: